 CIPD members can access our free confidential Whistleblower helpline which offers you support on whistleblowing matters.

 Log in to view more of this content.
 If you don't have a web account why not register to gain access to more of the CIPD's resources.
 Please note that some of our resources are for members only.

-The Public Interest Disclosure Act 1998 (PIDA) was passed when a series of official enquiries revealed that disasters and scandals, such as the Bristol Royal Infirmary heart operations or the Zeebrugge disaster, may have been prevented if workers who knew about the dangers had not been too scared to blow the whistle.
-More recent scandals include MPs' expenses and failings in various NHS trusts.
+The Public Interest Disclosure Act 1998 (PIDA) was passed when a series of official enquiries revealed that disasters and scandals, such as the Bristol Royal Infirmary heart operations scandal in the 1990s or the Zeebrugge ferry disaster in 1987, may have been prevented if workers who knew about the dangers had not been too scared to blow the whistle and report wrongdoing.
+More recent scandals have included MPs' expenses and failings in various NHS trusts.

 - criminal offences or activities

 - exposing fraud